 Upstream of Highway 101 Reach (Upstream Reach)

-The US Army Corps of Engineers (USACE) is leading the implementation of the channel widening sites located upstream of Highway 101.
-The SFCJPA and USACE are in the process of completing a Feasibility Study through the Continuing Authorities Program Section 205 (CAP 205) process.
-The draft USACE feasibility study report was completed in July 2022, and the final study report is temporarily on hold until the SFCJPA completes the recalibration of the hydraulic model.
-The SFCJPA and Valley Water continue to support the USACE CAP 205 study.
-Valley Water continues to assist with the engineering and develop the design documents for channel widening sites.
-The design analysis and various wall-type options for the widening sites are being coordinated with the SFCJPA and USACE.
-The design documents are expected to be completed by the summer of 2024.
+The US Army Corps of Engineers (USACE) is leading the implementation of the channel widening sites upstream of Highway 101.
+The SFCJPA and USACE are implementing a Feasibility Study through the Continuing Authorities Program Section 205 (CAP 205).
+The draft USACE feasibility study report was completed in July 2022, and the final study report will be resumed when the USACE completes their validation of the recalibrated hydraulics model.
+The SFCJPA and Valley Water will continue to support the USACE CAP 205 study when it resumes.

 Previous Updates